-When H5Fcork(file_id) is called on a file identifier:
+When H5Fdisable_mdc_flushes(file_id) is called on a file identifier:

-A global "corked" flag will be set in the file's metadata cache.
+A global "flushes disabled" flag will be set in the file's metadata cache.

-Cache entries for all entries in the metadata cache will be marked as "corked".
+Cache entries for all entries in the metadata cache will be marked as "flushes disabled".

-No dirty or new entries for corked objects will be flushed to storage by the cache's LRU policy.
-This does not turn off the LRU algorithm, which can still flush entries for objects that have been selectively uncorked with H5Ouncork().
+No "flush disabled" entries in the cache will be flushed to storage by the cache's LRU policy.
+This does not turn off the LRU algorithm, which can still flush entries for objects that have selectively had flushes enabled via H5Oenable_mdc_flushes().

-Clean entries for corked objects can still be evicted from the cache.
+Clean entries can still be evicted from the cache.

-Flushing of dirty or new entries for corked objects to storage must be performed manually by the user with the H5Oflush() or H5Fflush() call.
+While flushes are disabled, flushing of dirty objects to storage must be performed manually by the user with the H5Oflush() or H5Fflush() call.

-Individual objects can be explicitly uncorked using the H5Ouncork() function.
+Flushing for individual objects can be explicitly enabled using the H5Oenable_mdc_flushes() function.

-When a corked object is closed, all its cache entries will be uncorked as part of the closing process.
+When an object that has flushes disabled is closed, all its cache entries will have the "flushes disabled" flag removed as a part of the closing process.

-When a file using a corked cache is closed, all objects in the cache WILL be uncorked as part of the closing process.
+When a file using a cache bearing the "flushes disabled" flag is closed, all objects in the cache will also have the "flushes disabled" flag removed as part of the closing process so they can be flushed.

-Calling H5Fcork() on an identifier that is not an HDF5 file identifier is considered an error.
+Calling the function on an identifier that is not an HDF5 file identifier is considered an error.
 This will return a negative error code.

-Like the H5Ocork() function, the call must be used carefully to avoid running out of memory.
+Like the H5Odisable_mdc_flushes() function, the call must be used carefully to avoid running out of memory.
 Neglecting to flush large amounts of metadata could cause the cache to become large enough to consume all memory.